hashicorp/terraform-provider-aws/website/docs/r/globalaccelerator_endpoint_group.html.markdown

 * `threshold_count` - (Optional) The number of consecutive health checks required to set the state of a healthy endpoint to unhealthy, or to set an unhealthy endpoint to healthy.
 The default value is 3.
 * `traffic_dial_percentage` - (Optional) The percentage of traffic to send to an AWS Region.
 Additional traffic is distributed to other endpoint groups for this listener.
 The default value is 100.
 * `endpoint_configuration` - (Optional) The list of endpoint objects.
 Fields documented below.
+* `port_override` - (Optional) Override specific listener ports used to route traffic to endpoints that are part of this endpoint group.
+Fields documented below.

 **endpoint_configuration** supports the following attributes: